ETL vs ELT : 14 Major Differences

 ETL vs ELT: Cost

 • The cost of an ETL process is typically higher than that of an ELT process because it requires a powerful server and multiple databases to process and store the data.
-The cost savings from an ELT process are due to the fact that it does not require the same level of processing power or database resources as an ETL process.
+The cost savings from an ELT process are because it does not require the same level of processing power or database resources as an ETL process.

 • Another essential cost consideration is the data egress cost.
 In general, ELT processes can result in lower data egress costs than ETL processes because the data is not transformed until it is already in the target data warehouse or data lake.
 This means that less data needs to be transferred out of the source systems, thus reducing egress costs.